instructure/canvas-planner/README.md

 ### Deploying

 To deploy a new version of canvas-planner to npm first update the version field in the package.json.
-Next run `./bin/release` and follow the instructions.
-You will need to update the version in Canvas after publishing to npm so that Canvas will use the new version.
+You will then commit that version to canvas-planner and in your commit message paste the output of the command below.
+`git log v(enter previous version here)...origin/master --pretty=format:"[%h] (%an)  %s"`
+Next run `./scripts/release` if you have already updated the planner version in your package.json you can press enter otherwise follow the instructions on screen.

+After published go to your canvas-lms directory and open the package.json.
+Update the canvas-planner dependency to the one you just released.
+After that you will need to remove your node_modules and reinstall using `yarn`.
+From there you should commit the yarn.lock and the diff in the package.json.